Guyana Offshore

 The oil fields ExxonMobil has discovered in the Guyana-Suriname Basin together with Hess and CNOOC are huge and manifold.
 In 2015, the companies hit a gigantic oil field in their Stabroek Block.[18]
 ExxonMobil drilled a 7,176 m (23,543 ft) deep well to reach the oil.[19]
 The well, Liza-1, lies 190 km (118 mi) off Guyana’s coast.[20]

 ExxonMobil is eagerly betting against the climate to quickly find and extract as much oil as possible out of the deep sea.12373 The company is putting all its weight behind the Guyana plans.
 In December 2019, ExxonMobil, CNOOC and Hess delivered “First Oil” from the Liza 1 project.[21]
-By now, ExxonMobil has approved 5 offshore projects in Guyanese waters.
-In April 2023, ExxonMobil announced that it would spend USD $12.7billion on its newest Guyanese oil project, Uaru.
-ExxonMobil’s plans to pump up to 250,000 barrels per day out of the seafloor at Uaru clearly show that the company is recklessly opposed to the energy transition.19229 It is prepared to leave investors as well as the nation of Guyana exposed to the risk of stranded fossil fuel assets in exchange for short term profits.
-Other international oil and gas companies, like TotalEnergies and Qatar Energy, are following in ExxonMobil's footsteps and hoping to make big money off Guyana’s wealth of resources.19229
+By now, ExxonMobil has approved 6 offshore projects in Guyanese waters.19426 In April 2024, ExxonMobil announced that it would spend USD $12.7billion on its newest Guyanese oil project, Whiptail.19427 ExxonMobil’s plans to pump up to 250,000 barrels per day out of the seafloor at Whiptail clearly show that the company is recklessly opposed to the energy transition.
+It is prepared to leave investors as well as the nation of Guyana exposed to the risk of stranded fossil fuel assets in exchange for short term profits.
+ExxonMobil is not alone: the oil discoveries in Guyana have sparked a gold rush.
+Other international oil and gas companies like TotalEnergies and Qatar Energy are circling around Guyana's undeveloped oil blocks.19428 Chevron's proposed USD 53 billion acquisition of Hess Corporaition has been widely seen as a move to acquire Hess' share in Exxon's favorable deal with Guyanese authorities.19429 ExxonMobil, ever attached to its Guyanese crown jewel, is doing all it can to stop the deal and keep Hess' share for itself.19430 Neighboring Venezuela has recently reignited a centuries-long dispute over the territory of Essequibo, a stretch of land accounting for two thirds of Guyana's territory, in the hope of laying claim to the oil discoveries.19431 The country held a referendum in December 2023 to claim sovereignty over the Essequibo region, leading to rising tensions and military mobilization on the borders.19432 Brazil has had to step in as an intermediary.19434

 Breaching Guyana's Strict Environmental Standards